Embird Embroidery Software

 Net > Fractal fill with large spacing

-9. Select this new Mesh object and use the main menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements command.
+9. Select the Mesh object and navigate to Main Menu > Convert > Fill, Mesh & Sfumato > Create Separate Outline Elements.

-11. Delete the outline representing the outer contour of the object.
-We will not need the carving line of this shape.
+11. Delete the outline representing the outer contour, as it is not needed for the carving core.

 Mesh - Curly Plant - Delete the contour

-17. Switch to the Core tab and change the Core Kind to Carvings.
+16. Under the Core tab, set Core Kind to Carvings.

 Mesh - Curly Plant - Plant sprouts growing from the fractal core